gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 ### Singly Linked Lists

-A Singly Linked List is the most basic form of a Linked List.
-The data structure maintains a reference, typically called `head` which references the first node in a list.
-That node maintains a field, typically called `next`, which reference the next node etc.  The last node in a linked list, sometimes called the `tail`, has `null` or `nil` as it's `next` reference.
+A singly linked list is the most basic form of a linked list.
+Each element of the linked list is itself a data structure called a node.
+Each node maintains two fields: a field typically called `value` to store the element's data and a field typically called `next` which stores a reference to the next node in the list.
+The last node in a linked list has `null` as it's `next` reference.

+The linked list itself maintains a reference, typically called `head` to the first node in the list.

 ![Singly Linked List](images/singly-linked-list2.png)